Medellin Coffee Tour

 Colombian Adventures | Visiting a Coffee Farm outside Medellin

-During my time in Colombia, I have learned a lot about its politics and history.
-Without going into a full-blown history lesson (I’m saving that for another post), here is a little background information you need to put things into context.
-It’s important to know this stuff, but it is very complicated.
+During my time in Colombia, I learned much about its politics and history.
+Without going into a full-blown lecture (I’m saving that for another post), here’s some background information you need to put things into context.

-Having spent time in this beautiful country I have seen, and heard, firsthand accounts of its difficult past.
-And, more importantly, how the people in this country are trying to build a better future.
-Decades of civil war caused around seven-million people to be displaced.
-Many of those displaced families fled the war-torn cities for a new, more peaceful, life in the rural areas of the country.
+Having spent time in this beautiful country, I have seen and heard firsthand accounts of its troubled past and how Colombians are trying to build a better future.
+Decades of civil war caused around seven million people to be displaced, many of whom fled the war-torn cities for a new, more peaceful life in rural areas.

 Colombian Adventures | Visiting a Coffee Farm outside Medellin